Latest personal wellbeing figures released from ONS

 - and our day to day emotions like happiness;

-- and anxiety→Interactive map of results by local authority area
+- →Interactive map of results by local authority area

 As well as looking at how the average results change year on year, the findings also get below the surface to show how evenly wellbeing is distributed across the UK, both in terms of where we live and our characteristics and circumstances.